turbot/pipes-docs/docs/integrations/aws.md

 Click the **Test Connection** button to verify that the credentials are configured correctly, then click **Next**.

-Finally, select the [Permissions](#permissions) to assign to the root folder created from this AWS integration.
-Note that you do not have to set the permissions now and you can change them later.

-- **All Organizations and Workspaces**
-- **Specific Organizations and Workspaces**
-- **No Workspaces**

-The permissions on this screen apply to the root folder and therefore to *all connections and folders* discovered by this integration.
+Finally, select the [Permissions](/pipes/docs/tenants/connections#permissions).
+The permissions on this screen apply to the top-level folders and therefore to *all connections and folders* discovered by this integration.
 If you want to assign permissions more granularly, on a per-subfolder or per-connection basis, select **No Workspaces** at this time, and then manage the permissions on the connections and folders once they have been discovered.

-Note also that **All** will not only add permissions for the existing identities and workspaces but will also allow access for any new connections and folders that are created when they are added to the AWS organization.
+Note also that **All** will not only add permissions for the existing identities and workspaces but will also allow access for any new connections and folders that are created when OUs or accounts are added to the AWS organization.

 After you have made your selections, click **Create Integration**.
 Pipes will begin discovering your accounts and OUs and creating folders and connections.